• Loading stock data...

 The committee demanded answers by Nov.
 13. That same day, New Jersey law enforcement authorities charged 14 people for crimes including money laundering and gambling offenses; college athletes were allegedly involved.

-Representatives for the NCAA and the House committee did not immediately respond to requests for comment.
+A representative for the House committee did not immediately respond to a request for comment.

 Linkedin